coq/coq/doc/sphinx/proof-engine/tactics.rst

    :g:`t`:sub:`1` and :g:`t`:sub:`2` are equal too.

-   If :n:`@term` is a proof of a statement of conclusion :n:`@term = @term`, then ``injection`` applies the injectivity of constructors as deep as possible to derive the equality of all the subterms of :n:`@term` and :n:`@term` at positions where the terms start to differ.
+   If :n:`@term` is a proof of a statement of conclusion :n:`@term = @term`, then :tacn:`injection` applies the injectivity of constructors as deep as possible to derive the equality of all the subterms of :n:`@term` and :n:`@term` at positions where the terms start to differ.
 For example, from :g:`(S p, S n) = (q, S (S m))` we may derive :g:`S p = q` and